Active Military Protecting Your Family's Interests for three decades Get A Consultation

 Schedule a Consultation With an Experienced Pa Military Divorce Attorney Today to Get All Your Questions Answered.

-If you are serving our country as an active duty servicemember in the United States Army, Navy, Air Force, Marines, or Coast Guard and you have a Pennsylvania family law matter which arises in Allegheny, Beaver, Berks, Clearfield, Fayette, Washington, or Westmoreland Counties, Attorney Vari and our law firm would like to thank you for your service.
-Email our office or contact us at (412) 231-9786 or toll-free at 1-844-VARI-LAW to schedule your appointment.
+If you are serving our country as an active duty servicemember in the United States Army, Navy, Air Force, Marines, or Coast Guard and you have a Pennsylvania family law matter which arises in Allegheny, Beaver, Berks, Fayette, Washington, or Westmoreland Counties, our law firm would like to thank you for your service.
+Email our office or contact us at (412) 231-9786 to schedule your appointment.

 Please inform our office if any Family Court action has already been filed, where the home of record for military purposes and actual county of residence for both the both parties and where any minor children have resided for the past six months, so that we can determine if Pennsylvania would have jurisdiction to hear your military law issue.